“The Pink Phantom” has arrived: Hear Elton John collaborate with Gorillaz now | 98.3 WCCQ

 Forget about the Phantom of the Opera: “The Pink Phantom” is here.

 “The Pink Phantom” is a song that features Elton John collaborating with the U.K. band Gorillaz and rapper 6LACK.
-Gorillaz isn’t actually a band, though: It’s the brainchild of British musician Damon Albarn and artist Jamie Hewlett.
+Gorillaz isn’t actually a band, though: It’s the brainchild of Damon Albarn, frontman of the popular and influential British group Blur, and artist Jamie Hewlett.
 Hewlett created cartoon characters to be the “band,” but Albarn is the only permanent member — it’s basically him and whomever he feels like collaborating with.

 Elton adds, “I’ve always been a Gorillaz fan anyway, so when [Albarn] asked me to do a Gorillaz track, it was a no-brainer.
 I’m so very, very happy that that’s come about.”